BLUE LETTUCE

 Click on each photo thumbnail to enlarge.

 This native, erect perennial grows from 1-3 feet tall.
 The smooth stems and alternate leaves contain a white, milky juice.
-Unstalked basal leaves, up to 5 inches long and 1 inch wide, are usually deeply divided into a few widely spaced pointed lobes.
-The upper leaves are smaller, less divided or often smooth edged.
+Unstalked basal leaves are usually deeply divided while upper leaves are smaller, less divided or most often smooth edged (D).
 From 20-50 flower heads occur in an open, branching cluster (panicle) at the top of the plant (A).
-Each is 1 inch wide and contains from 19-21 light blue, strap-shaped ray florets with white anthers and two conspicuous, deep blue, coiled or curving style branches (B,C).
-Clusters of seeds, each bearing a tuft of hairs, produce a conspicuous, fuzzy, white seed head (D).
-Fresh flowers and mature seed heads are often present at the same time.
-Blue Lettuce is shorter (1-3 feet tall), has smaller, less deeply divided or undivided upper leaves, and blue flowers twice as large as Florida Lettuce (Lactuca floridana), a similar but more robust (6-8 feet tall) local species.
-Wild Lettuce (Lactuca canadensis) and Prickly Lettuce (Lactuca serriola) have yellow flowers.
+Each 1 inch flower has from 19-21 light blue, strap-shaped ray florets with finely notched tips, a white base and a conspicuous style divided at the tip into two deep blue curled branches (B,C).
+Clusters of seeds, each bearing a tuft of hairs, produce a conspicuous, fuzzy, white seed head (E).
+Fresh flowers and mature seed heads are often present at the same time (A).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.